 Amazon wants as many people as they can to buy from them.

 So they offer a deal to bloggers (or anyone with a website) that if people go to Amazon and buy something, that website will get a commission for the sale.

 The thought is, the blogger convinced the buyer to make the purchase.

-It doesn’t cost the person buying any extra money but the blogger gets a commission bonus from the affiliate partner.
+It doesn’t cost the person extra money, but the blogger gets a commission bonus from the affiliate partner.